“In The Sun” Uplifts Stories of Oppressed Peoples Amidst Institutional Erasure

 The exhibition has been on view at The Station Museum of Contemporary Art and will close with artist talks Sunday, October 17, 2021 4-6 p.m.

 Through an array of visual mediums, the artists are examining the narratives that inform their shared histories.
 The exhibition is also in response to The Holocaust Museum of Houston’s (HMH) refusal to publicly denounce the Zionist Israeli State’s genocidal occupation of Palestinian indigenous land.

-Artists originally slated to participate in HMHs “Withstand: Latinx Art In Times of Conflict” exhibition requested an acknowledgement after HMH posted Zionist propagada on its Instagram page.
+Artists originally slated to participate in HMHs “Withstand: Latinx Art In Times of Conflict” exhibition requested an acknowledgment after HMH posted Zionist propaganda on its Instagram page.
 After weeks of requests, artists Angel Lartigue and Moe Penders, removed their pieces from the exhibition.

 In a statement released by CASP, the artist collective condemned the Holocaust Museum of Houston’s inability to acknowledge Israeli-led apartheid and called for cultural art centers around the city to stand in solidarity with Palestine.

 “It’s sad and unfortunate,” said Lina, an exhibition organizer.
 “The Holocaust museum unfortunately, despite commemorating a horrible memory in peoples’ history, is invested in Zionism and maintaining that political mind.”

 The Holocaust Museum of Houston has not issued a statement on the matter.

 The Station Museum has seen an inpour of visitors to view the works of the Palestinian, Black American, Salvadorean, Mexican, Vietnamese, Filipino, and Honduran artists.
 The huge turnout has not surprised exhibition organizer Mohammed Nabulsi.